 Thousands of annuals are planted each year to create a formal garden space that is both brilliant and colourful.
 The aspen woodland and lake landscape of the Turtle Mountain creates a stunning backdrop for the formal and structured floral designs.

 The IPG features a fully functional floral clock; renderings in flowers of the Canadian and United States’ flags, the Carillon Bell Tower, the Peace Chapel, 9/11 Monument; stone gazebos; fountains; and paved walkways.
 The International Peace Garden is also home to the Legion Athletic Camp, the International Music Camp, the North American Game Warden Museum and several picnic areas and hiking spaces to satisfy any visitor.

-More recent developments in the garden include the two acre sunken garden, the Interpretive Centre and Conservatory.
-The Sunken Garden is home to trees, shrubs and perennial bulbs that are hardy to the local climate.
+More recent developments at the IPG include the two-acre Sunken Garden, the Interpretive Centre and Conservatory.
+The Sunken Garden is an extensive mixed border garden and is home to trees, shrubs and perennials that are hardy to the local climate.
 The Interpretive Centre houses a café, gift shop, library, meeting rooms and public gathering space.